 Really, it all comes down to your immediate needs.
 Think about what you use on a daily or even a weekly basis.
-Do you regularly transfer photos from a digital with a USB-A port (or two or three).
-Really, if you're getting a hub, you're very camera to your Mac?
+Do you regularly transfer photos from a digital with a USB-A port (or two or three)?
+Really, if you're getting a hub, you're very likely to need it to connect your camera to your Mac?
 Then you'll certainly want to consider a USB-C hub with an SD card slot.
 If you use an Android phone or another device that uses microSD, you may even want to consider one with a microSD port, though many microSD cards come with a full-size adapter.

 Will you be traveling constantly with your MacBook or do you pretty exclusively use it at a desk?
 You can get desktop hubs or smaller, more portable hubs, so consider how portable you want your hub to be.